The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Simulation Results

 As a first estimate of the influence of a uniform solute composition on the CRSS of a dislocation segment in MPEAs, Eqs. (\ref{eq:solute_stress})-(\ref{eq:deltaeb}) are evaluated for two of the MPEAs studied here: CrFeCoNiPd and CrMnFeCoNi, respectively.

 The CRSS computed analytically for both CrFeCoNiPd and CrMnFeCoNi with an equal composition of all elements ($c_i = 0.2$) are shown in Fig. \ref{fig:Solute_stress} for the range of temperatures $0 \le T \le 600$K. Note, that for this calculation the temperature dependency of the elastic properties is ignored for simplicity.
 In the equi-atomic average alloy, the solute stress approximately doubles when replacing Mn with Pd at 300K.
 Additionally, two variations of the Pd concentration are shown: $c_\mathrm{Pd} = 0.05$ and $c_\mathrm{Pd} = 0.5$, respectively, where for all other elements $c_i = (1-c_\mathrm{Pd})/4$ with $i =$ Cr, Fe, Co, Ni.
-It is clear that varying the Pd concentration has a significant effect on the calculated CRSS with higher stresses obtained for larger Pd concentrations, in agreement with previous theoretical estimates \cite{yin_origin_2020}.
+It is clear that varying the Pd concentration has a significant effect on the calculated CRSS with higher stresses obtained for larger Pd concentrations, in agreement with previous theoretical estimates \cite{Yin2020b}.
 This effect of Pd can be attributed to its large atom radius (see Table\,\ref{tab:atomic_radii}), which results in a large atomic misfit as compared to the other elements in these two MPEAs.
-Experimental tensile tests of polycrystalline CrMnFeCoNi and CrFeCoNiPd at room temperature (e.g. \cite{ding_tuning_2019, otto_influences_2013, wu_recovery_2014}) indicate a CRSS of $\approx70$\,MPa and $\approx135$\,MPa, respectively, with an assumed Taylor-factor of 3.06.
-Those results are lower than the computed CRSS at 300K, which are $\approx100$\,MPa and $\approx180$\,MPa, respectively.
-However, it should be noted that the experimental measurements depend on the grain size (c.f. \cite{ding_tuning_2019, otto_influences_2013}) as well as the Taylor-factor which can vary between 2.5 and 3.5 \cite{justinger_estimation_2009}.
-Still, the overall magnitude as well as the relative CRSS difference between the two alloys is captured well by the current model, considering that it is only based on elasticity constants and volume misfits.
+Experimental tensile tests of single crystalline CrMnFeCoNi at room temperature indicate a CRSS of $\approx82$\,MPa \cite{kireeva2018twinning}, as shown in Fig.\,\ref{fig:Solute_stress}.
+Those results are $\approx 18\,\%$ lower than the currently predicted CRSS at 300K, which is $\approx100$\,MPa.
+This difference can be rationalized by 1) differences in the initial dislocation density in the simulations versus experiments (the experiments do not report the initial dislocation density); or 2) an overestimation of the volume misfit of the various alloying elements in Eq.\,(\ref{eq:tauzero}) and Eq.\,(\ref{eq:deltaeb}) which is the key contribution in the model.
+For simplicity this volume misfit has been estimated here using atomic radii (Table\,\ref{tab:atomic_radii}), which likely introduces some deviations from the real value.
+A more exact estimation of the volume misfit would have to account for further effects such as magnetism and could be determined by first principle simulations.
+Still, the overall magnitude of the CRSS as well as the significant influence of Pd is captured well by the current model, considering that it is only based on elasticity constants and volume misfits and does not contain any adjustable parameters.